fujii/fujii.github.io/_posts/2017-06-23-how-to-reproduce-the-segmentation-faluts-on-ryzen.md

 $ readelf -h a.out | grep Type
   Type:                              EXEC (Executable file)
 ~~~

+`gcc` version 4 seems better than version 5 or later.
+Because the core component of compilation is the single executable `cc1` in `gcc-4`,
+but the shared library `libcc1.so` in `gcc-5` which is of course PIC.

 Make the coredump size unlimited to get full coredumps.